Muhimen123/CodeForces-Terminal/Readme.md

 This program needs several modules to work properly.
 Check the [requirements.txt](#) file for detailed information.
 You can install the modules manually.
 I reccomend you to use the following command to install all the dependencies properly.

 First clone this repository in your local machine.
+Or download the zip file and extract it.

 ```
 git clone https://github.com/Muhimen123/CodeForces-Terminal.git